 -.
-Packet Delivery Ratio
+[Classroom activity] Collisions and Packet Delivery Ratio

-In this section, you will measure the Packet Delivery Ratio (PDR) under the three different radio configurations and for different transmission periods.
-For this, you can start by implementing a function on the client that measures the ratio of successfully delivered packets.
+In this section, you will measure the Packet Delivery Ratio (PDR) under different transmission periods.
+Only for this test, all groups are required to use the same frequency, spreading factor, and coding rate.

+You will start by implementing a function on the server that measures the ratio of successfully delivered packets.